juji-io/datalevin/doc/search.md

 ## Implementation

-As mentioned, the search engine is implemented from scratch.
+As mentioned, the search engine is implemented from scratch, see [blog](https://yyhh.org/blog/2021/11/t-wand-beat-lucene-in-less-than-600-lines-of-code/).
 Instead of using a separate storage, the search engine indices are stored in the same file along with other database data, i.e. all Datalevin data is stored in a single [LMDB](http://www.lmdb.tech/doc/) data file.
 This improves cache locality and reduces the complexity of managing data.
+F

 ### Indexing